MicrosoftDocs/power-automate-docs/articles/desktop-flows/analyze-automation-activity-copilot.md

 ## Prompt examples

 The following list provides some examples of prompts that can be used as starter prompt for your own use-cases.
-However, please note that some of these prompts may not be applicable or return incorrect results, since the accuracy may be influenced by model understanding, actual prompt and the data available to you based on your permissions.
+However, note that some of these prompts might not be applicable or return incorrect results, since the accuracy might be influenced by model understanding, actual prompt and the data available to you based on your permissions.
 We therefore recommend that you review and validate the returned results and fetchXml query as outlined [here](#validate-fetchxml-query-results-generated-by-copilot).

 ### Runs

 - Which flows ran the most last week?
-- What were yesterday’s top 5 flows by number of completed runs?
+- What were yesterday’s top five flows by number of completed runs?
 - What was the average run duration of the *'[insert your flow name here]'* flow during last semester?

 ### Errors